coutofrancisco1997/CovidMan/README.md

 # CovidMan
-// Work for Academia de Codigo, Lisbon.
-Exercise made with less than 2 weeks of Java.
+// Work for Academia de Codigo, Lisbon, on the 3rd week of the bootcamp (second week of Java classes).

 Duarte Godinho; Pedro Rafael; Bruno Almeida; Francisco Couto; Diana Amado